 Nicotine is a highly toxic chemical linked with lung, head and neck, gastric, pancreatic, gallbladder, liver, colon, breast, cervical, urinary bladder and kidney cancers.
 Overseas studies have found the amount of nicotine delivered in e-cigarettes may be more or less than the amount stated.
 Leakages are also a risk, and nicotine absorbed through the skin can make people very sick.
 While nicotine replacement therapy (NRT) products, such as gum and patches, have been rigorously assessed for efficacy and safety, no assessment of electronic cigarettes has been undertaken.

 Even without nicotine, some of the chemicals found in the liquids are known to be unsafe, and then there are chemicals which are not confirmed to be safe or unsafe – at least when inhaled as a vapour over a long period of time.
+In addition, testing in NSW found that 70% of sampled liquids that claimed to be nicotine-free actually contained nicotine.
+The Australian Competition and Consumer Commission (ACCC) has taken action against two e-cigarette retailers which claimed their products were non-toxic, yet contained carcinogenic formaldehyde, and other toxic chemicals.

-Another issue identified by the World Health Organisation (WHO), in a 2014 report on the marketing and use of e-cigarettes, is the variability among products (hardware and liquids) and hence in the toxicity of their contents and emissions.
+Another issue identified by the World Health Organization (WHO), in a 2014 report on the marketing and use of e-cigarettes, is the variability among products (hardware and liquids) and hence in the toxicity of their contents and emissions.

 Their relatively recent entry into the market, along with the lengthy lag time for onset of many diseases of interest, such as cancer, means that conclusive evidence about the association of e-cigarettes with such diseases will not be available for years – possibly even decades.